-Unfortunately, as you are aware, not, every town or village has the benefit of superfast fibre broadband.
-Allot still suffer from extremely outdated telecom infrastructures that equate to slow internet speeds.
+Unfortunately, as you are aware not, every town or village benefits from superfast fibre broadband.
+However, a lot still suffer from extremely outdated telecom infrastructures that equate to slow internet speeds.
 It is painful to see how slowly our websites load there.
 Considering how much effort we put into optimising our website technology — both on the server and application level.
 But now, HITS has QUIC on our servers, and these slow speeds are a thing of the past.

 What Is QUIC?

 QUIC considerably increases site loading speed when you have poor connectivity.
-It’s the base for the next generation of Internet protocol coming: the HTTP/3.
+In addition, it’s the base for the next generation of Internet protocol coming: HTTP/3.
 And, as usual, we are among the first website design agencies to provide this high-speed technology to all our clients and their customers.

 Internet Protocol Evolution